M-archand/WallText/README.md

   "WorldText": {
     "1": {
-      "bgEnable": true, # Enable/disable a background behind the text "bgIntensity": 2, # How dark the background is.
-E.g. 1 = see through, 3 = opaque black
-      "bgWidth": 34,    # How wide the background should be "textAlignment": "center", # Left, Center, Right
+      "bgEnable": true, # Enable/disable a background behind the text "bgWidth": 34,    # How wide the background should be "textAlignment": "center", # Left, Center, Right
       "fontSize": 24,